How to Visit Colombia’s Rosario Islands from Cartagena

 The Rosario Islands are absolutely worth it!

-These coral islands not only feature white sand beaches and crystal clear waters that are good for snorkeling, but they get less crowded and have fewer vendors compared to the beaches in the city or places like Playa Blanca.
+These coral islands not only feature white sand beaches and crystal clear waters that are good for snorkeling, but they get less crowded and have fewer vendors compared to most other Cartagena beaches or places like Playa Blanca.

-How to Plan a Visit to the Rosario Islands in Colombia
+How to Plan a Visit to the Rosario Islands in Colombia: Detailed Guide

-Planning a visit to the Rosario Islands can be a bit challenging because there are a lot of options, ranging from lively party boats to relaxed beach clubs, including some not so good options like tours that pack in too many people and feature lots of upsells along the way.
+Planning a visit to the Rosario Islands can be a bit challenging because there are a lot of options, ranging from lively party boats to quiet and relaxed beach clubs.

 So, let’s talk about the options available and how to make sure you make a good choice.